 - At CCS, we provide culturally sensitive services to currently enrolled undergraduate, graduate and professional students.
 Many resources at Ohio State are available on-demand.

-- Leadership opportunities with the Student Life Multicultural Center
+- Leadership opportunities with the Student Life Center for Belonging and Social Change

 - Asian/Asian American Student Organizations